dwhiffing/fury/content/aar/nf/nf8_aj/body.md

 the Kuznetsov, which didn't spot the attack in time for its escorts to weigh in significantly.
 Most of the Buccaneers and all the Harriers got away, but the ones toting Martel ARMs had to get too close, and didn't escape.
-(Incidentally, those Martels pack a wallop!
+(Incidentally, those Martels pack a wallop\!
 They managed to cause significant damage to both the Slava and Kirov, and if I'd concentrated on one they'd have probably sunk it.
-No piddly HARM warheads there!)
+No piddly HARM warheads there\!)